 With nearly 50% of people diagnosed with arthritis being 65 years or older, the condition is an increasing pain point amongst the demographic.
 If you are the caregiver of a senior managing arthritis, you may be looking for ways to reduce their symptoms or alleviate pain.

-When you're the primary--or even sole--caregiver for a spouse whose health is rapidly deteriorating, you'll quickly discover that burnout is a very real possibility.
-Respite care, however, can go a long way toward improving your quality of life and your spouse's.
-If you've been on the fence about investing in respite care, there are several key reasons why it's well worth the investment.
+When you're the primary--or even sole--caregiver for a spouse or family member whose health is deteriorating, you'll quickly discover that burnout is a very real possibility.
+Respite care, however, can go a long way toward improving your quality of life and your family member's.